The Practical Guide to Working with a Doula

 Even with more families interested in the support of a doula during birth, there are a lot of questions about the logistics of how having a doula on your team actually works in real life.

-We thought we'd write a post explaining how our own birth doula support process works, from booking all the way through the end of a contract.
+We thought we'd write a post explaining how our own birth doula support process works, from the first inquiry all the way through the end of a contract.

 Note: Things will look a little different if you book one of our planned c-section doula packages.

-From A-Z, here's what it looks like to work with us as your birth doulas!
+From A-Z, here's what it looks like to work with a Riverbend Birth doula!

 Light blue watercolor line Pittsburgh doula